snowdon-dev/node-llm-test/README.md

 accuracy; otherwise, its reasoning is performing worse than random guessing.
 The default pangrams list length is `9`.

-In addition, tests are often simple, requiring the steps of two lookups, complete the word, find the token, pick the side to choose the token, and that's your answer.
+In addition, tests are often simple once excluding native tool calls, requiring the steps: two lookups, complete the word, find the token, pick the side to choose the token, and that's your answer.
 Additional features, may require running a function (tool call) over the input, or will only be activated with a 50% chance.

-If you need to read all the words of the default pangrams you may make ~60 lookup actions.
+If you need to read all the words of the active pangram you may make ~60 lookup actions.
 This number does not scale with the number of input words, but with the size of the chosen pangram.

 ## Why was this created